 Checking your hormone therapy is working

 You have regular blood tests to check the level of a protein called prostate specific antigen (PSA).
 PSA is a protein made by both normal and cancerous prostate cells.
-It is in the blood in small amounts in all men, unless you have had the prostate gland completely removed.
+It is in the blood in small amounts in all men, unless the prostate gland has been completely removed.

 While the hormone therapy is working, the level of PSA should stay stable or may go down.
 But if prostate cancer starts to grow and develop, the level of PSA may go up.
-This is hormone resistant prostate cancer or castrate resistant prostate cancer.
+This is usually called hormone resistant prostate cancer or castrate resistant prostate cancer.
 Then your doctor may need to change your treatment.
-They will discuss this with you
+They will discuss this with you.

 When hormone therapy stops working

 After some months or years, hormone treatment usually stops working and the cancer starts to grow again.
 Your doctor might recommend stopping or changing hormone treatment at this stage.